MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ## Operator and Author roles for individual users

-You can assign an **Operator** or **Author** role to individual users to specify whether that user can create and edit guides or just use them.
-When you assign an **Operator** or **Author** role, that role automatically grants the user access to all guides in the instance.
-To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles that are already set up in your Guides solution.
-Users who are assigned one of these roles will have access only to guides that they create themselves, guides/content that is explicitly shared with them or guides shared with one of their teams.
+You can assign an **Operator** or **Author** role to a user to specify whether that user can create and edit Guides as an author or use them as an operator.
+When you assign an **Operator** or **Author** role, that role automatically grants the user access to all Guides in the instance.
+To limit access to specific Guides or Guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles.
+Users who are assigned one of these roles do not have access to any Guide created in the environment.

-For information on the Author and Operator roles for Dynamics 365 Guides [How access teams work with the Operator and Author user role](https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-access-teams#how-access-teams-work-with-the-operator-and-author-user-roles)
+Users with the roles of **Restricted Author** and **Restricted Operator** will only have access to:

+- Guides that the user created.
+- Guides that were explicitly shared with them or shared with an owner team they are a member of.
+- Guides with ownerships that were assigned to the user or assigned to an owner team that the user is a member of.

 ## Assigning Roles to groups of users